 The second option entails transferring €2,000,000 in alternative investment funds (AIFs) established and investing in Cyprus.
 The AIFs must both be licensed and supervised by the Cyprus Securities and Exchange Commission (CySec).

 The third option involves purchasing buildings, land under development, or infrastructure valued at €2,000,000, whether these be residential or commercial.
-Applicants who select residential real estate under this option however need not spend the additional €500,000 to establish a permanent residence in Cyprus.
+Applicants who select residential real estate under this option, however, need not spend the additional €500,000 to establish a permanent residence in Cyprus.

-The applicant must be a resident permit holder at the time of application, otherwise an application for residency may be lodged at the same time as the application for naturalisation.
-The application process takes a minimum of three months and involves no language test or interview requirements.
+Applications for economic citizenship are processed by the Ministry of Interior and are further subject to application and processing fees.
+The applicant must be a resident permit holder at the time of application.
+If not, an application for residency may be lodged at the same time as the application for naturalisation.
+Cyprus neither requires the taking of tests nor the sitting of formal interviews, but travel is compulsory.

 Citizenship of Cyprus triggers the right to work and reside within the European Union, but it does not occasion membership of the Schengen Area.
 Citizens may avail themselves of visa-free travel to markets such as Canada and the United Arab Emirates, but not the United States.